Astronants/Decalc-o-Mania/README.txt

-Decalc'o'mania v2.0.2
+Decalc'o'mania v2.1.0
-for KSP 1.8.x
+for KSP 1.8.x - 1.12.x
 by Astronants
-Dependencies: CCK
+Dependencies: CommunityCategoryKit, ModuleManager

 Add decals to your rockets!